soomtochukwu/minthCanvas/README.md

 # @maziofweb3/minth-canvas

 A reusable React component for creating interactive canvas-based drawings, designed for web3 applications like NFT creation on platforms such as Lisk and Celo.
 Built with HTML5 Canvas and React hooks, it features a dual-canvas approach for optimized performance, supporting tools like brush, eraser, shapes, text, and more, with undo/redo and image export capabilities.
+Optimized for use in Next.js applications with the App Router.

 ## Features